kadamwhite/talks/2017/democratizing-software/democratizing-software.md

 ???

-Thank for intro / thank WCEU organizers; last talk, home stretch!
+Thank you for having me, it is an honor to have been asked to keynote

 ---
 <!-- .slide: class="center" -->